deleolayinka/Udacity_Bikeshare_Project/README.md

 # Basic Data Exploration with pandas on Bikeshare Data
-A python project using pandas to explore bikeshare data.
+A python project using pandas to explore bikeshare data...

 # Project Overview
 Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.